Kadam-Kshitij/LearnCpp/Readme.md

     }
 };
 ```
-In this case y will be assigned first a garbage value of x,<br>
-and then x will be assigned valx value.<br>
+In this case y will be assigned first a garbage value of x, and then x will be assigned valx value.
+This will cause problem.<br>
 <br>
 ## Constructor
 Default constructor - Has no parameters.<br>